gamingdoom/BeamMP-Linux/README.md

 ```
 You will now run through the setup.
 Note that the mods folder for the proton version of the game and the mods folder for the native version of the game must be on the same drive.
 The Lutris identifier for each entry in Lutris is in the ``Configure`` menu, inside the dropdown next to the play button for each entry.

 After setup, you will get a script which can be run to launch BeamMP with the native Linux build of the game.
-Note that you will need to manually update the BeamMp mod by downloading beammp.zip from https://github.com/BeamMP/BeamMP/releases/latest and putting it in your_native_linux_mods_path/multiplayer, replacing the old one.
+Note that you will need to manually update the BeamMp mod by downloading [beammp.zip](https://github.com/BeamMP/BeamMP/releases/latest) and putting it in your_native_linux_mods_path/multiplayer, replacing the old one.

 # Usage
 After running the script, BeamNG Linux and BeamMP should launch seperately.
 You should the BeamNG launcher and BeamNG.Drive.
 You should ignore the launcher but not close it.
 On the normal BeamNG, go to multiplayer and use it as normal.
 You may have to click connect.
 It will not work until the BeamNG launcher shows up.
 The favorites don't seem to save for me.
 Once you are done, ctrl+c the script as it will not exit by itself.